MQC8: IBM MQ V8 Clients

-Category 3 WebSphere MQ SupportPacs are supplied under the standard terms and conditions provided by the International Program License Agreement (IPLA) and thus, carry program defect service for WebSphere MQ customers.
+Category 3 IBM MQ SupportPacs are supplied under the standard terms and conditions provided by the International Program License Agreement (IPLA) and thus, carry program defect service for IBM MQ customers.
 Please read the IPLA and LI files that accompany the SupportPac, to ensure you understand the conditions under which the SupportPac is provided.

-If you encounter what you believe to be a defect with the SupportPac, and you have a current license for a WebSphere MQ server product, you may request Program Services by reporting the problem via the same defect reporting channel you employ for the WebSphere MQ server product(s) on which you are using the SupportPac.
+If you encounter what you believe to be a defect with the SupportPac, and you have a current license for a IBM MQ server product, you may request Program Services by reporting the problem via the same defect reporting channel you employ for the IBM MQ server product(s) on which you are using the SupportPac.
 No proof of entitlement is required to use this SupportPac.

-Service is available for the v8 version of this SupportPac for as long as the WebSphere MQ V8 server product is supported by service.
-Refer to the WebSphere product lifecycle pages for the relevant service information.
+Service is available for the v8 version of this SupportPac for as long as the IBM MQ V8 server product is supported by service.
+Refer to the IBM MQ product lifecycle pages for the relevant service information.
 It is only supported with MQ platforms which are themselves supported.

 More support for: